-Trusted Guide to Money
+Trusted Guide to Nurse Pay

 There are so many factors to consider when thinking about where to work as a nurse – ratios, unions, quality of life, etc. But one answer everyone wants to know is “how much money can I make?”

-There are places where nurses are paid top dollar but in exchange must pay an arm and a leg to live in (hello San Francisco).
+There are places where nurses are paid top dollar but in exchange must pay an arm and a leg to live in (hello, San Francisco).
 But of course, we must also consider the economic concept of utility when thinking about total compensation.

 And the questions don’t end there!
 Money is important.
-We constantly field questions:

-how much will I make after taxes?
+How much will I make after taxes?

-but what does it cost to live there?”
+What does it cost to live there?

 Temporary, staff, part-time, per diem, on-call, etc. One of the coolest things about our profession is that there are so many different ways (and frequencies) in which to do it!

-Facility: Some facilities pay higher than others, for sheer purposes of attracting talent or because the nurses that work there are represented by unions.
+Some facilities pay higher than others, for sheer purposes of attracting talent or because the nurses that work there are represented by unions.
 So be careful of making blanket assumptions that nurses working in a certain city or zip code are compensated the same!

 For travel nurses, whose taxable rates, or standard rates of pay, tend to be lower, the overtime or double time multiplier is applied to a much lower number.
 This can translate to travelers being less incentivized to work overtime, as it’s not nearly as advantageous.
 For an in-depth look at nurse pay by state, check out this compensation report.

 Some employment classifications, such as travel contract opportunities, may enable nurses to qualify for tax-free stipends.
 This qualification is discussed further in the Trusted Guide to Travel Nurse Taxes.
 Stipends for nurses typically come in three forms: lodging, meals and incidents, and relocation.